kellyschrock/solex-cc/README.md

 *   `loop_time_ms` is how long the interval is between runs of the `loop()` function in the dispatcher.
 Any workers reporting that they wish to loop will have their `loop()` functions executed at this time.
 *   `udp_port` specifies the port the dispatcher listens on for incoming Mavlink messages.
 On an `apsync` implementation, `cmavnode` is used to forward Mavlink messages from `/dev/ttyS0` to UDP.
 So the dispatcher can use the normal value of `14550` here to listen to the UDP broadcasts that go out, or use an alternate port and configure `cmavnode` to send UDP packets to it directly.

+You can see the current configuration at runtime by hitting the `/config` endpoint once Solex CC is up and running.

 ### Dispatcher Messages

 The main job of the dispatcher is to pass Mavlink and GCS messages back and forth between their source and workers.